rcrowther/django-static_models/README.md

     ./manage.py -o modelstaticmerge pathToSomeModel pathToSomeView

-The 'overwrite' option prevents renaming, which is the default.
+- -o prevents renaming, which is the default.
+- -e add '.html' as an extension
+- -i use the given fieldname to generate ids

+So,

+    ./manage.py modelstaticmerge -oe -i slug page.Page page.views.PageDetailView

+Will generate HTML files from the model Page via the PageDetailView view.
+The files will be put in media/site/page/ and will be named from the slug data + '.html'.

-The management command is deliberately stripped down.
+The management command is a little stripped down.
 You can do the same, with more options, by using the shell to import the ModelGenerator class from static_models.utils.

 ## Generating pages